anoushkabhat13/131/README.md

-# CS 131 Fall 2024 Project 1
+# CS 131 Fall 2024 Project 2

-No  know bugs, all good!!

-# Project walkthrough:
-In this project, I mainly followed the pseudocode in the spec, and used the AST provided.
-Some issues I ran into were getting mixed up with .elem_type and .name as well as understanding the structure of the AST.
-Once I understood the structure, it was a lot smoother to code the whole thing.
+No  know bugs, but not passing two test cases with the recursive catalan and recursive solution.
+I believe there may be an error due to scoping, specifically my recursive approach.